gt3/ultra-router/README.md

 ultra.push('/news/foo') // resolve: b.err
 ```

-That was easy!
+:shipit: That was easy!
 Although don't hit deploy just yet.
 The weather route could really use user's location to provide a better experience.
 The challenge is to figure out how to map query string `?loc=<zip>` to the weather route.

 - Treat query string and hash fragments integral to routing as shown below